kentaris/Bachelor-Thesis_Single-Player-Chess/README.md

 * Supervisor: [Augusto B. Corrêa](https://ai.dmi.unibas.ch/people/correa/)
 * Professor: [Prof. Dr. Malte Helmert](https://ai.dmi.unibas.ch/people/helmert)

+## Additional
+ - Eye appealing terminal chess user interface which is usable for any given board size(a snapshot can be seen at the head of this ReadMe)
+ - Decoding of the PDDL plan files into a terminal plan which is printed out in standard chess notation ('O-O' for kingside castling, for example)
+ Decoding the found action plan of the domain dependant solver into standard chess notation.
+ - Validation of the PDDL action plan using the python chess library (every output plan receives a tag if it is a valid plan or not according to the engine, and it doesn't matter what size the board is because it is preprocessed to have dimensionality of 8x8 so the library can process it.)
+ - The domain-dependent solver was implemented using Bitmaps.

 <!-- Acknowledgments -->
 ## Acknowledgments

 * An Introduction to the Planning Domain Deﬁnition Language by Patrik Haslum and co. ([Book](https://www.morganclaypool.com/doi/abs/10.2200/S00900ED2V01Y201902AIM042))
 * The planing.domains ([Online PDDL Editor Tool](http://planning.domains/)) helped me a lot to get started with using PDDL.
-* The [Fast Downward](https://github.com/aibasel/downward) planner enabled me to use a state of the art PDDL planner which made it possible for me to make use of more powerfull aspects of the PDDL languare such as axioms.
+* The [Fast Downward](https://github.com/aibasel/downward) planner enabled me to use a state of the art PDDL planner, which made it possible for me to make use of more powerful aspects of the PDDL language such as axioms.
 * The [Basilea-latex Template](https://github.com/ivangiangreco/basilea-latex) used to write the thesis was created by Ivan Giangreco.
 * The Chess Logo I designed was inspired by [Marko Ivanovic](https://dribbble.com/shots/14950766/attachments/6667952?mode=media)'s Chess Logo.